Pange lingua gloriosi corporis mysterium

 Thomas Aquinas is shown here holding a book with an excerpt from the Pange Lingua.

-"Pange lingua gloriosi corporis mysterium" (/la-x-church/) is a Medieval Latin hymn attributed to Saint Thomas Aquinas (1225–1274) for the Feast of Corpus Christi.
+"Pange Lingua" (/la-x-church/) is a Medieval Latin hymn attributed to Thomas Aquinas (1225–1274) for the Feast of Corpus Christi.
 It is also sung on Maundy Thursday during the procession from the church to the place where the Blessed Sacrament is kept until Good Friday.

-The last two stanzas (called, separately, Tantum ergo) are sung at Benediction of the Blessed Sacrament.
-The hymn expresses the doctrine that the bread and wine are changed into the body and blood of Christ during the celebration of the Eucharist.
+The opening words recall another famous Latin sequence from which this hymn is derived: Pange lingua gloriosi proelium certaminis by Venantius Fortunatus.
+The last two stanzas (titled "Tantum ergo") are sung at Benediction of the Blessed Sacrament.
+The hymn expresses the doctrine that the bread and wine are changed into the body and blood of Christ during Mass.
 It is often sung in English as the hymn "Of the Glorious Body Telling" to the same tune as the Latin.

-The opening words recall another famous Latin sequence from which this hymn is derived: Pange lingua gloriosi proelium certaminis by Venantius Fortunatus.

 Text

 There are many English translations, of varying rhyme scheme and metre.
 The following has the Latin text with a doxology in the first column, and an English translation by Edward Caswall in the second.
 The third column is a more literal rendering.